eed3si9n/eed3si9n.com/original/sbt-1.5.0-beta.md

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 1.5.0-M1.
+On behalf of the sbt project, I am happy to announce sbt 1.5.0-RC1.
 This is the fifth feature release of sbt 1.x, a binary compatible release focusing on new features. sbt 1.x is released under Semantic Versioning, and the plugins are expected to work throughout the 1.x series.

+- If no serious issues are found by Saturday, March 27th 2021, 1.5.0-RC1 will become 1.5.0 final.

 The headline features of sbt 1.5.0 are: